Laknath1996/laknath1996.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 My name is Laknath Ashwin De Silva (ලක්නාත් අශ්වි​න් ද සිල්වා in Sinhalese script).
-I am a PhD student in the Johns Hopkins University, MD, USA advised by Prof. [Joshua Vogelstein](https://neurodata.io/){:target="\_blank"}, Prof. Carey Priebe and Dr. Pratik Chaudhari.
+I am a PhD student in the Johns Hopkins University, MD, USA advised by Dr. [Joshua Vogelstein](https://neurodata.io/){:target="\_blank"}, Dr. Pratik Chaudhari and Dr. Carey Priebe.

 I aspire to work towards reducing the gap between machine and natural intelligences.
 My areas of interest include {deep, continual, statistical, geometric} learning, signal processing, computer vision, and computational neuroscience.